saucelabs/sauce-docs/docs/secure-connections.md

   </div>
 </div>

+For more information, see our [Sauce IPSec Proxy white paper](https://saucelabs.com/resources/white-papers/sauce-ipsec-proxy-overview), or contact your Customer Success Manager or Sauce Labs Sales Engineer.

 ## Choosing the Right Solution

-Sauce Connect Proxy and Sauce IPSec Proxy accomplish the same thing: establishing a secure connection between apps hosted on a customer's private network and Sauce Labs cloud virtual machines and real devices.
+Sauce Connect Proxy and Sauce IPSec Proxy accomplish the same thing: establish a secure connection between apps hosted on a customer's private network and Sauce Labs cloud virtual machines and real devices.
 The main differences are:

 <table>
   <tr>